 About Coordination of Care

-In this storyboard, the initial coordination of care provided by all providers would be under the responsibility of the hospital attending physician.
+In this storyboard, the initial coordination of care provided by all providers would be under the responsibility of the hospital attending physician; however, in most places (to be confirmed), the responsibility ends when the patient is discharged..
 This coordination role would then be transferred formally to the primary care physician who may work with a community care coordinator.
 However, we could see a shared coordination role between the primary care physician and the lead at the Ambulatory Rehabilitation Clinic.

 The following sections present general observations about the coordination of care in similar situations, and present various models of care coordination.